 One common cause of wrist pain is de Quervain’s tenosynovitis, a condition that affects the tendons on the thumb side of the wrist.
 The condition can result from an excessive or repetitive use of the hand and wrist, particularly from activities that involve using the thumb – such as texting, typing, using a screwdriver, sewing, and knitting, just to name a few.
 Performing any repetitive hand movements that involve grasping, pinching, pushing, or pulling place you at an increased risk.

 While de Quervain’s tenosynovitis is a frustrating and painful condition, the good news is that conservative treatments are effective at improving symptoms for most patients.
-The first step to getting back to your normal activities pain-free is to schedule an appointment at Mirza Orthopedics, the premier orthopedic hand, wrist, elbow & shoulder center on Long Island.
+The first step to getting back to your normal activities pain-free is to schedule an appointment for de Quervain’s tenosynovitis treatment at Mirza Orthopedics, the premier orthopedic hand, wrist, elbow & shoulder center on Long Island.

 Our goal is to get you back to your active life with the best results and minimal downtime.
 We provide personalized care using the most advanced surgical and non-surgical techniques for patients of all ages in Suffolk County, Nassau County, and beyond.
 Schedule an appointment using the form on this page for wrist pain relief.